Spring Awakening (musical): Act II

 Wendla and Melchior are finishing their moment of confused intimacy in the hayloft; they reflect on and discuss what has just happened ("The Guilty Ones").
 (In the Off-Broadway production, Act II began with "There Once Was a Pirate".)

 Moritz, having been thrown out of his home, wanders the town at dusk, carrying a pistol when he comes across Ilse, a childhood friend of his.
 Ilse tells him she has found refuge at an artists' colony, and they reminisce in some childhood memories and "remarkable times".
 She invites him to come home with her and join her in sharing some more childhood memories, and maybe something more.
 Moritz refuses and Ilse does everything she can to change his mind ("Don't Do Sadness/Blue Wind").
-After affirming to Ilse that he truly wished he could go with her, Moritz refuses and Ilse leaves – distraught and upset.
-Realizing that Ilse was his last chance to escape the fate he's set out for himself, Moritz quickly changes his mind and calls after her, but it is too late – she is gone.
+After affirming to Ilse that he truly wished he could go with her, Moritz refuses and Ilse leaves, distraught and upset.
+Realizing that Ilse was his last chance to escape the fate he's set out for himself, Moritz quickly changes his mind and calls after her, but she is gone.
 Alone and believing that he has nowhere to turn, Moritz shoots himself.